-Fundamentals of subsurface flow and transport, Relation of groundwater flow to geologic structure, mammade contamination and their impacts of subsurface environment, Behavior of chemicals in subsurface environment, Management of contaminated groundwater, Movement of contaminants through groundwater and their eventual fate, Fate of Contaminants in saturated and unsaturated groundwater aquifers.
+Fundamentals of subsurface flow and transport; Relation of groundwater flow to geologic structure; mammade contamination and their impacts of subsurface environment; Behavior of chemicals in subsurface environment; Management of contaminated groundwater; Movement of contaminants through groundwater and their eventual fate; Fate of Contaminants in saturated and unsaturated groundwater aquifers.

-2112542 Probability and Time Series 3(3-0-9) Analysis for Infrastructure Data
+2112542 Probability and Time Series 3(3-0-9) Analysisfor Infrastructure Data

-Probabilistic concepts and quantitative methods that are useful for water resources and infrastructure data analysis, random variables and their properties, hypothesis testing, analysis of trends, Fourier transformation, characterization of data in the time domain, characterization of data in the frequency domain, correlation among variables, simulation of random variables, linear regression and time series models, Theory and use of MATLAB programming language to import raw data construct simulation models analyze data and present the results.
+Probabilistic concepts and quantitative methods that are useful for water resources and infrastructure data analysis; random variables and their properties; hypothesis testing; analysis of trends; Fourier transformation; characterization of data in the time domain; characterization of data in the frequency domain; correlation among variables; simulation of random variables; linear regression and time series models; Theory and use of MATLAB programming language to import raw data construct simulation models analyze data and present the results.

-2112543 Water resources and 3(3-0-9) environmental project management Condition : Consent of Faculty

-The importance of water resources and environment in infrastructural development, water quantity and water quality aspects in infrastructural development, the projects principles of infrastructure planning in developing countries, appropriate and sustainable technologies for water and sanitation projects, technical, socio-cultural, public health, and economic factors important to planning and design of water and sanitation systems that unique in the city critical factors that are often unique to a major water resources and environmental project: the uncertainty lappen in water resources and environmental clean up projects and process of environmental laws.
+2112543 Water resources and 3(3-0-9) environmental project management socio-cultural, public health, and economic factors important to planning and design of water and sanitation systems that unique in the city critical factors that are often unique to a major water resources and environmental project: the uncertainty lappen in water resources and environmental cleanup projects and process of environmental laws.